plombard/SubversionRiver/README.md

     $ /path-to/elasticsearch/bin/plugin -url file:./target/release/elasticsearch-river-subversion-0.3.0.zip -install river-subversion

 ### Creating a Subversion river ###
-Just create a new river of type "svn" and give it at least a repository (only local file at the moment) and a path to index ("/" for the entire repos) :
+Just create a new river of type "svn" and give it at least a repository and a path to index ("/" for the entire repos) :

     curl -XPUT 'localhost:9200/_river/mysvnriver/_meta' -d '{
        "type": "svn",